Dental Veneers: 5 facts you didn’t know before

 Wearing a beautiful smile often leaves an excellent first impression in people’s hearts; hence, it’s worth investing in.
-A survey carried out by the American Academy of Cosmetic Dentist showed that 48% of American adults see a smile as one’s most impressive feature.
+A survey carried out by the American Academy of Cosmetic Dentists showed that 48% of American adults see a smile as one’s most impressive feature.
 However, if your teeth aren’t as white as they should be, making an excellent first impression becomes problematic.

 How do you solve this problem?
 A dental veneer will do just fine.